r3boot/go-paste/README.md

 ```

 ## Demo
-A live demo of this software, running inside of an rkt container, can be seen on the URL below:
+A live demo of this software, running in a rkt container, can be seen on the URL below:

 [paste.as65342.net](https://paste.as65342.net)